 How can I get a large loan with bad credit?

 Large personal loans can range from $5,000 to $10,000.
 Moreover, you’ll get your choice of repayment terms ranging from 13 to 24 months.
-Finally, all large loans must be secured with one of your assets.
+Finally, all large loans are secured personal loans, meaning you must provide an asset as security.

 If you’re hunting a large loan then a simple way to get the ball rolling is to apply with Monzi.
 We work with a number of lenders potentially able to offer large loans.
 Best of all, they’re often willing to consider bad credit applicants too.